Thomas C. Marshall Jr.: Philanthropy

 He served on many non-profit and philanthropy based boards including Mercersburg Academy, Historic Red Clay Valley, the Friends of Old Drawyers and the Red Clay Valley Association.
 As a Quaker, Marshall Jr served with multiple Quaker organizations such as Hockessin Friends Meeting and the Friends Home in Kennett Square, Pennsylvania.

 He was a founder of Historic Red Clay Valley, Inc., the non-profit organization that operates the Wilmington & Western Railroad, a historic steam and diesel powered tourist train line in Wilmington, Delaware and served as its first President and General Manager from 1960 until 1971 and continued as a volunteer and board member.
 He had presented the idea of the line in 1959 and purchased the first steam locomotive that the organization would use.

 In 2008, he and his wife donated the mansion and four acres around it to the state of Delaware when they moved to a senior community center.
-The home and acreage was named the Auburn Heights Preserve and an additional 300 acres was purchased to protect the rural setting of the land.
+The home and acreage was named the Auburn Valley State Park and an additional 300 acres was purchased to protect the rural setting of the land.
 Also a part of the preserve is the Stanley steam car collection housed in the T. Clarence Marshall Steam Museum.
 The museum building is leased to the Friends of Auburn Heights a non-profit organization that owns, maintains, and operates the largest collection of Stanley Steamer automobiles in the world.
 The Friends of Auburn Heights also own and operate the Auburn Valley Railroad, a live-steam railroad that encircles the Auburn Heights mansion, Marshall Steam Museum, and other out buildings and includes a tunnel, trestle, and turntable.

 Personal life

 Prior to his death, Marshall Jr was married to his wife Ruth Pierson Marshall for thirty-three and a half years.
-He founded and operated Marshall & Burton Travel Associates, renamed Marshall and Greenplate, from 1949 to 1963, and operated at least two Holiday Inn's in Wilmington, Delaware for thirty between 1961 and 1997.
+He founded and operated Marshall & Burton Travel Associates, renamed Marshall and Greenplate, from 1949 to 1963, and operated at least two Holiday Inn's in Wilmington, Delaware for about thirty years between 1961 and 1997.
 Marshall Jr was an avid trap shooter and won the Delaware State Trapshooting championship nine times between 1939 and 1950 and was the runner-up for the Amateur Trapshooting Championship of America in 1948.

+Prior to his death about 1,100 images of Marshall Jr, his family, property and surrounding area were donated to the Hagley Museum and Library in Wilmington, Delaware.
+The majority of the images were digitalized and viewable on the museum's digital archive website.